dorkitude/tagalog/README.markdown

 ####life with tagalog
 - each log entry has zero or more tags
 - each tag is **on** or **off** in tagalog's code (which you can hook to your environment's settings if you like)
-- if at least one of the entry's tags is set to **on**, tagalog will log it
+- if an entry has at least one tag that's set to **on**, tagalog will log the entry

-######tagalog is minimal

 ###tagalog is easy to implement
 *tagalog* has

 ###tagalog is extensible
 If you want to have two subclasses for tagalog, like "DebugLogger"" and "ErrorLogger", you can quite easily.
-Just override what you want to override, such as the path to the output file (ErrorLogger could )
+Just extend tagalog and override what you want to override, such as the path to the output file (ErrorLogger could write to your webserver error logs, for instance)

+######tagalog is minimal
+tagalog is one drop-in file, written with so little code that you can learn your way around it in just a few minutes.

 The `debug` level is special because it's used almost exclusively during development and testing of features, and it is most useful when combined with `tail -f`[(?)](http://goo.gl/jFUUJ).